publiccodenet/about/activities/communication/sign-up.md

 # Managing newsletter and community call sign up

 We use [Odoo](../tool-management/odoo.md) to manage the sign up process.
 The modules we use are Surveys and Contacts.
-In Odoo we have a survey called *Newsletter and community calls*, which configures the [sign up form](https://odoo.publiccode.net/survey/start/594b9243-c7e5-4bc1-8714-35137c971842).
+We use Surveys to create sign up sheets and collect responses from people who want to sign up.
+We then transfer information to Contacts  The survey called *Newsletter and community calls* configures the [sign up form](https://odoo.publiccode.net/survey/start/594b9243-c7e5-4bc1-8714-35137c971842).

 Share the link to this form whenever we communicate with people who might want to stay in touch with us.